stfc/PSyclone/doc/user_guide/psyir.rst

 ..
 POSSIBILITY OF SUCH DAMAGE.
 .. -----------------------------------------------------------------------------
 ..
 Written by A. R. Porter, STFC Daresbury Lab
 ..
-Modified by R. W. Ford, STFC Daresbury Lab
+Modified by R. W. Ford and N. Nobre, STFC Daresbury Lab

 ..
 The following section imports those Python modules that are needed in subsequent doctest snippets.